Skip to content

 3. Generates adversarial prompts at the boundary between each pair

-4. Simulates routing decisions using your configured LLM
+4. Simulates routing decisions using your configured LLM against the tested pair

 5. Scores each pair and produces a severity-ranked conflict report